 Discover Fresno from the ground up at Forestiere Underground Gardens

 Baldassare Forestiere was certainly persistent.
-For 40 years, the Sicilian immigrant dug and picked his way through the hardpan of Fresno to create Forestiere Underground Gardens, 4 hectares of tunnels, grottoes, and chambers.
-Take a guided tour and discover a remarkable (and cool) subterranean world, where fruit trees and grapevines grow six metres below street level.
+For 40 years, the Sicilian immigrant dug and picked his way through the hardpan of Fresno to create Forestiere Underground Gardens, 10 acres of tunnels, grottoes, and chambers.
+Take a guided tour and discover a remarkable (and cool) subterranean world, where fruit trees and grapevines grow 20 feet below street level.
 There’s even a fishing pond and chapel.

 Experience Fresno after dark in the Tower District

 Hip and historic, Fresno’s happening Tower District gets its name from a 1939 Art Deco theatre whose neon-lit tower commands the neighbourhood skyline.
 Now operating as the Tower Theatre for the Performing Arts, this landmark showcases everything from mariachi to metal, as well as comedy performances and musicals.
 The theatre anchors a lively district filled with restaurants and music clubs.
 Try the Italian specialties at Oggi Cossi Si Mangia (winner of a People’s Choice Award from the Fresno Bee).
 If you love craft beers, the bicycle-themed Spokeasy Public House pours a great selection and lets you play vintage arcade games while you sip.